Immunology

 • When an antigen is injected subcutaneously or intradermally in an animal in whom there are repeated administrations of the same antigen previously, there occurs intense local edema and hemorrhage which reaches a peak in 3 – 6 hours, this is called the Arthus reaction.

-Arthus reaction Mechanism:
+Arthus Reaction Mechanism:

 Hypersensitivity Arthus reaction

-Serum sickness
+Serum Sickness

-It is a systemic form of type 3 hypersensitivity that appears 7-12 days following a single injection of a high concentration of foreign serum such as diphtheria anti-toxin.
+Serum Sickness is a systemic form of type 3 hypersensitivity that appears 7-12 days following a single injection of a high concentration of foreign serum such as diphtheria anti-toxin.

-Serum sickness Pathogenesis:
+Serum Sickness Pathogenesis:

 Hypersensitivity Serum sickness pathogensis